Resonant thermal Hall effect of phonons coupled to dynamical defects: Models and computation

-{\it Model A.} Now we consider a spin-1/2 defect in an antiferromagnetic environment.
-Since the defect is only sensitive to its nearby spin configurations on the time scale of the defect dynamics, global magnetic order is not required.
-In the absence of phonons, the defect spin is polarized by the local magnetic order as
+We consider a spin-1/2 defect in an antiferromagnetic environment.
+As the defect is only sensitive to its nearby spins on the time scale of the defect dynamics, global magnetic order is not required.
+The defect spin is polarized by the local field as

 We define the `3' axis as the direction of the {\it local\/} field on the impurity spin, with $\sigma^{1,2,3}$ obeying the algebra of Pauli matrices.
-Note that the orientation of the {\it applied\/} field will, in general, be different because of the antiferromagnetic couplings {\em e.g.\/} a N\'eel state becomes a canted state in the presence of an applied field, with the N\'eel order oriented orthogonal to the applied field, which changes the local field on an impurity spin.
+The local field, $\Delta$, on the defect spin site is a combination of the effective field from the local magnetic order as well as the external magnetic field.
+Note that the orientation of the {\it applied\/} field will, in general, be different from `3' axis because of the antiferromagnetic couplings, {\em e.g.\/} a N\'eel state becomes a canted state in the presence of an applied field, with the N\'eel order oriented orthogonal to the applied field, which changes the local field on an impurity spin.
 We always choose the applied field to be in the `$z$' direction (this could correspond to any crystallographic direction), and spatial co-ordinates so that the thermal Hall effect is measured in the $x$-$y$ plane, $\kappa_H \equiv \kappa_{xy}$.
 The spin-orbit interaction leads to a spin-phonon coupling

-where $i=x,y,z$, $\alpha = 1,2,3$ is used for the spin components, the spin sits at site $o$, and we are using different co-ordinate axes for the two indices of $K_{i\alpha}$.
+where $i=x,y,z$, $\alpha = 1,2,3$ is used for the spin components, the spin is at site $o$, and we are using different co-ordinate axes for the two indices of $K_{i\alpha}$.
 The Hamiltonian \eqref{eq:H_modelA} is a linear coupling between momentum and spin, similar to the purely electronic Rashba term \cite{Duine15}, and the couplings $K_{i\alpha}$ are similarly constrained by mirror plane symmetries near the impurity.
+We find

-We find Here $N_{\rm sys}$ is the number of unit cells in the system, $\beta$ is inverse temperature.
-The above result is for a single defect, and when there are multiple non-interacting defects, we simply multiply by the number of defects $N_d$.
-A sketch of the temperature dependence of \eqref{eq:kappaH_modelA} is in Fig.~\ref{fig:kappa_sketch}.
-The thermal Hall conductivity receives contribution from resonant phonons whose energy equal $\epsilon_0$, and is expected to peak at temperature $T\sim \epsilon_0$, independent of the external magnetic field.
-The combination of $K$ factors can be understood from rotation and reflection symmetry \cite{Supp}.
+Here $N_{\rm sys}$ is the number of unit cells in the system, and for multiple non-interacting defects we multiply by the number of defects $N_i$.
+We can see that only couplings transverse to the defect polarization contributes to the thermal Hall effect (no coupling in \eqref{eq:kappaH_modelA} has the `3' index).